HardisonCo/.github/international/angola/ao-health/hms-scm/index.md

 ## Integration Points

-This document outlines how HMS-SCM is integrated with ao_Health systems in Angola.
+This document outlines how HMS-SCM is integrated with ao-health systems in Angola.